 The Bank has taken measures to continuously improve the security of its applications in order to keep pace with technological developments.
 Moreover, the selection process of services/goods providers that could have access to Bank's data considers only the third parties that have implemented adequate technical and organizational measures to keep Bank's data secure.
+Also, in situations where the suppliers with whom the Bank enters into contracts act as 'data processors' according to GDPR, they are obligated to act in accordance with BRD's instructions and comply with BRD's data protection policies and rules.

-The technical and organizational measures implemented by the Bank to secure the personal data include the following:
+The technical and organizational measures implemented by the Bank to ensure compliance with GDPR requirements include the following:

-- Information notice made available both in agencies and published on Bank's website - Offering the possibility for data subjects to express or withdraw the consent and exercise their rights through various channels (bank units, website, email, etc.) - Implementation of cookies consent on Bank's website - Encryption of data at rest and in transit - Developing a comprehensive training program including on-line and e-learning for all employees - Implementation of privacy by design/by default process, including performance of privacy impact analysis for sensitive processing and minimization of data - Granting access to data to employees based on need to know basis

-- · Periodic revision of access rights mentioned above - Performance of penetration tests in order to timely detect vulnerabilities of exposed applications - Implementation of a normative framework aimed to the protection of personal data - Set up of data protection unit within the Bank in order to monitor compliance with regulation and spreading the privacy culture by appointing data protection correspondents within each structure, etc.
+- Information notices made available to clients, candidates, suppliers, free of charge, both in branches and/or published on the Bank's website - Information notice made available to BRD staff on the Bank's Intranet. - Note: Updates/Modifications of Information Notices are communicated to the data subjects in accordance with the requirements/guidelines (e.g., pop-ups on the website, etc.). - Offering the possibility for data subjects to express or withdraw the consent when the processing is based on this legal basis and exercise their rights through various channels (bank units, website, email, etc.) - Implementation of cookies consent on Bank's website - Implementation of an incident management flow for data security breaches, including notifying ANSPDCP and the data subjects, if applicable - · Encryption of data at rest and in transit - Developing a comprehensive training program including on-line and e-learning for all employees - Ensuring data protection by design and by default, including performance of privacy impact analysis for sensitive processing and minimization of data - Granting access to data to employees based on need to know basis - Periodic revision of access rights mentioned above - Performance of penetration tests in order to timely detect vulnerabilities of exposed applications - Implementation of a normative framework aimed to the protection of personal data